bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 4. No: Does `console` exist in `GlobalContext` (`loggerContext0.parent.parent.parent`)?
 5. Yes!

-JavaScript will walk the "scope chain" until it finds the identifier or cannot continue.
+JS will walk the "scope chain" until it finds the identifier or cannot continue.
 If it cannot continue, the identifier will be `undefined`.

-Next we will resolve `actual`.
+Next JS will resolve `actual`.

 1. Does `actual` exist in `loggerContext0`?
 2. No: Does `actual` exist in `actualContext0`?
 3. Yes! `actual` is `0`

-Next we will resolve `i`.
+Then resolve `i`.

 1. Does `i` exist in `loggerContext0` (my context)?
 2. No: Does `i` exist in `actualContext0`?
 3. No: Does `i` exist in `augmentedContext`?
 3. Yes! `i` is `4`

 Once the `funcs.forEach(...)` finishes.
-We will execute `console.log(i)`.
+JS will execute `console.log(i)`.

-This will print out `"Hi I'm Global 'i'` because we are in the `GlobalContext`.
+This will print out `"Hi I'm Global 'i'` because JS is in the `GlobalContext`.

 -------